|

 "Because we are beautiful."

-Eowyn grinned, refusing to rise to the bait, and helped him mount
+Eowyn grinned, refusing to rise to the bait, and watched him

-Arod.
-"Do you want me to ride with you?" she asked.
+mount Arod.
+"Do you want me to ride with you?"

 "No, melmenya, I feel much better now."
 He smiled,